dawidMrozik/dawidMrozik.github.io/src/markdown-pages/chat-app.md

 overviewImage: ../images/portfolio/chat1.png
 ---

 Simple chat app bulit with React and websockets.
-I've learned how to use websockets in this project and then I applied this skills to create my Local Song Request app.
+I've learned how to use websockets in this project and then I applied this skill to create my Local Song Request app.